EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 Apple

 When we talk about differentiation, Apple is one of the brands that will most often come to our minds.
 Started in 1976 by Steve Jobs, Ronald Wayne, and Steve Wozniak, the company has had an unquestionable impact on the consumer electronics and computer software industry.
 Since its inception, Apple has been well-known for its innovative products.
-And it has successfully managed to distinguish itself from its competitors through a multi-layered approach by focusing on the following USPs (Unique Selling Points):

 Product design